Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-carrier.md

 [VERIFY: src/Packetery/Module/Carrier/Updater.php#carriers_mapper].
 A carrier of the table that the feed no longer contains gets the `deleted` flag [VERIFY: src/Packetery/Module/Carrier/Repository.php#set_as_deleted].
-A carrier that becomes unavailable also loses the active state in its own settings, and a new carrier of the feed gets a generated shipping method class [VERIFY: src/Packetery/Module/Carrier/Updater.php#save].
+A carrier that becomes changes its available flag also gets that change in its own settings, and a carrier without a generated shipping method class gets one [VERIFY: src/Packetery/Module/Carrier/Updater.php#save].
 Every change goes to the plugin log, and a transient tells the administrator that the carrier list changed [VERIFY: src/Packetery/Module/Carrier/Updater.php#addLogEntry].